trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 * ``csv`` - Kafka message is interpreted as comma separated message, and fields are mapped to table columns
 * ``json`` - Kafka message is parsed as JSON and JSON fields are mapped to table columns
 * ``avro`` - Kafka message is parsed based on an Avro schema and Avro fields are mapped to table columns
+* ``avro-confluent`` - Kafka message is parsed based on the Avro schema which is supplied by the Confluent Schema Registry

 .. note::